citusdata/citus/CONTRIBUTING.md

 ### Devcontainer / Github Codespaces

 The easiest way to start contributing is via our devcontainer.
 This container works both locally in visual studio code with docker-desktop/docker-for-mac as well as [Github Codespaces](https://github.com/features/codespaces).
 To open the project in vscode you will need the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
-To start the project in Codespaces, please follow the guidance from Github
+For codespaces you will need to [create a new codespace](https://codespace.new/citusdata/citus).

 With the extension installed you can run the following from the command pallet to get started